South Africa: Nelson Mandela University

 Established in 2005, Nelson Mandela University currently has more than 20,000 students and is one of the few comprehensive universities in South Africa.
 The university already has a strong track record in both fundamental and applied research, working extensively in partnerships with business and industry professionals.

-Academic Calendar: The university operates on a semester system with Semester 1 (our Spring semester) running from February to June and Semester 2 (our Fall semester) running from July to December.
-When thinking about their semester dates, it is important to remember that with it being on the other side of the hemisphere, their spring semester is our fall and vice versa.
-To view the academic calendar, please see here.
+Academic Calendar: The university operates on a semester system.
+Semester 1 (Spring semester) running from February to June and Semester 2 (Fall semester) running from July to December.
+When thinking about semester dates, it is important to note that on the other side of the hemisphere, their Spring semester is our Fall and vice versa.
+When searching for courses, please remember that NMU's Semester 1 is UNI's Spring semester and NMU's Semester 2 is UNI's Fall semester.

-Credits and Grades: NMU is a great place to study abroad and receive a sufficient amount credits.
+Credits and Grades: NMU is a great place to study abroad and receive a sufficient amount of credits.
 Students need to take 40-60 NMU credits per semester and 100-120 NMU credits per academic year (fall and spring).
-4 NMU credits = 1 US credit.
-When searching for courses, please remember that NMU's Semester 1 is UNI's Spring semester and NMU's Semester 2 is UNI's Fall semester.
 Grades are also calculated differently.
-Be sure to discuss the grading scale with your study abroad advisor to make sure you understand how grades will be calculated.
+Credit conversions, and grading equivalencies can be found below:

 Take a view of campus at the video below: